-x Fossil fuel sector revenues (PAI)

-x Weaponry revenues

-x Adult Entertainment revenues

-x Gambling revenues

-x Power generation Nuclear revenues

-x Power generation Carbon intense

-x Thermal coal revenues

-x Fossil fuel sector revenues (production and services > 5%)
+Fossil fuel sector revenues (PAI) (E&P >5%, services >50%) (production and sale > 5%) Weaponry revenues

-x (products and services > 5%)
+Adult Entertainment revenues (production and services > 5%)

-x (production and services 30%)
+Gambling revenues (products and services > 5%) Power generation Nuclear revenues (production and services 30%)

-x (utilities not on transition pathway)
+Power generation Carbon intense (utilities not on transition pathway)

-x (coal production >5%, power production 10%)
+Thermal coal revenues (coal production >5%, power production 10%)

-In addition, we assess each company on a case-by-case basis using the Kempen ESG score to ensure good governance practices and minimum environmental and social safeguards.
-The Kempen ESG score takes into account E, S and G characteristics divided over sustainability indicators for which a number of underlying ESG metrics are used.
-We score companies on the sustainability indicators that are material for the sector in which they are operating.
+In addition, we assess each company on a case-by-case basis using the Van Lanschot Kempen Sustainability score to ensure good governance practices and minimum environmental and social safeguards.
+The score takes into account E, S and G characteristics divided over sustainability indicators for which a number of underlying ESG metrics are used.
+Companies are scored on the sustainability indicators that are material for the sector in which they are operating.
 Each risk factor is scored from 1-5 resulting in an overall weighted score of 1-5.
-Companies scoring low on a particular sustainability indicator will be avoided or will be subject to engagement on this particular indicator if we see room for improvement.